-After the huge drop in October, headline inflation is close to 2% in the Euro Area.
-Inflation finally reached 3% in the US while it reached the 2% threshold in the UK.
+Headline inflation is close to 2% in the Euro Area.
+Inflation finally went below 3% in the US while it reached the 2% threshold in the UK.
 Core inflation is slowly decreasing but remains higher than 2% in all countries.